stouch/docs/installation/git.md

 To learn how to do this, we recommend the following article: [How To Create a New User and Grant Permissions in MySQL](https://www.digitalocean.com/community/tutorials/how-to-create-a-new-user-and-grant-permissions-in-mysql).

-## Step 6: Open Directus and follow the installation steps
+## Step 6: Install your first project

 Open Directus in the browser.
 It should take you straight to the installation wizard.
 If you were following along with the steps above, Directus will be located at `http://<ip-address>/`.